 3. Student may be held responsible for any curricular changes that have occurred in the program since they were last enrolled.

-A student applying to a doctoral program from a master's program in the same department, with no break in attendance, will not be charged an application fee.
+A student applying to a doctoral program from a master's program in the same department, should submit an application for the doctoral program and pay the application fee.